SmartIntellect

 My contributions

-I streamlined workflows and refined prompts to lower the learning curve, introduced new functionalities like dashboard creation to expand product value, and built a cohesive visual system through reusable components and design guidelines.
+After identifying these needs, I conducted competitive analysis and mapped design strategies.
+I streamlined workflows and prompts to lower the learning curve, introduced new features like dashboard to expand product value, and rebuilt an new design system with design guidelines and reusable components.

 Impact

-7 out of 9 trial participants showed interest, and 80% of potential merchants expressed willingness to pay — an increase from the original 3 who had previously indicated purchase intent.
+7 of 9 trial participants showed strong interest, and 80% of potential merchants expressed willingness to pay — up from only 3 before.

 12%